gitbls/ndm/README.md

     * Easily configure for PXE boot, special dns servers, or other per-host specific customizations.
 * Preconfigured device IP addresses can be added, modified, listed, or deleted from the command line
 * List or export the ndm database in an ndm import format (See "Importing a network database" below)
-* Building and installing the configuration files is a two-step process to enable you to ensure their correctness and/or do custom updates if desired
+* Building and installing the configuration files is a two-step process (build and then install) to enable you to ensure their correctness and/or do custom updates if desired
 * Includes a basic blocked dns domain list feature
 * Leverages industry-proven bind9 and isc-dhcp-server for dns and dhcp services
 * Can provide dns and dhcp services for Pi-Hole (See section "Using ndm with Pi-Hole")